-The Pastoral Care Team consists of the Principal, Deputy Principal, Career Guidance Counsellor, Chaplains and Learning Support Coordinator.
+The Student Support Team consists of the Principal, Deputy Principal, Career Guidance Counsellor, Chaplains and SEN Coordinator.
 The team meets regularly to review the support provided to students and to monitor students’ Wellbeing.

 Each year group has a Year Head who monitors academic progress and attendance and ensures that the welfare of every student is a priority.
 Year Heads work closely with parents and are in regular communication with them regarding their daughter’s progress.

 In addition, each class is assigned a Class Tutor who liaises closely with the Year Heads in relation to all students.

 A Student Support Services Programme exists in the school and topics appropriate to the development of the student are dealt with particularly in Social, Personal and Health Education, Civic, Social and Political Education and Religious Education.

 - A full-time Guidance Counsellor is available to provide support to students, particularly in relation to their personal, social, vocational and educational development.

 - School Chaplains are available to help and support students in their spiritual, personal, social and emotional development.

 This programme is evaluated and monitored through the Guidance Planning Process.

 Loreto College aims to offer a full range of learning experiences which are designed to assist students to make choices about their lives and to make transitions consequent on these choices.
 These choices may be categorised into three separate but interlinked areas – personal and social, educational and career.